 Cambodia’s opposition CNRP — dissolved in 2017 — has lobbied for more countries to adopt Magnitsky legislation to target Cambodian leaders.

-Besides Wan and Bun Hieng, timber tycoon Try Pheap and general Kun Kim have also been sanctioned by the U.S. under the Global Magnitsky Act.
+Besides Wan and Bun Heang, timber tycoon Try Pheap and general Kun Kim have also been sanctioned by the U.S. under the Global Magnitsky Act.

 Correction: The article has been updated to clarify what is known about the World Hongmen History and Culture Association in Cambodia and related business ventures, and to note that photographs of an association ceremony were posted to Men Sam An’s Facebook page on May 20, 2018.